jocic/PHP.GoogleAuthenticator/readme.md

 bash ./scripts/phpunit.sh --testsuite core
 ```

-Please don’t forget to install necessary dependencies before attempting to do God's work above.
+Please don’t forget to install necessary dependencies before attempting to do the God's work above.
 They may be important.

 ```bash
 bash ./scripts/composer.sh install